kora-projects/kora-docs/mkdocs/blog/en/kora-abstractions.md

 Thin abstractions therefore improve what might be called **machine comprehensibility** for the same reason they improve human comprehensibility: they reduce hidden semantics.

-## A Smaller Abstraction Surface Also Reduces Documentation Load
+## A Smaller Abstraction Surface Also Reduces Documentation Load { #documentation-load }

 Every framework-specific concept creates documentation that must exist forever.